apache/openwhisk-runtime-go/docs/DEPLOY.md

 Check the example `golang-hello-vendor`.

 Note you do not need to store the `vendor` folder in the version control system as it can be regenerated (only the manifest files), but you need to include the entire vendor folder when you deploy the action.

+If you need to use vendor folder in the main package, you need to create a directory `main` and place all the source code that would normally go in the top level, in the `main` folder instead.
+A vendor folder in the top level *does not work*.

 <a name="vscode">